-I never considered myself an alcoholic and always maintained my regular exercise of yoga, running, and bodyweight workouts.
-When drinking alcohol I also would try to revitalize my body with a healthy diet based on natural food with plenty of greens.
-And additionally take minerals, cordyceps, reishi, and turmeric to balance the acidity.
+I never considered myself an alcoholic and always maintained my regular yoga, running, and bodyweight workouts.
+When drinking alcohol, I also would try to revitalize my body with a healthy diet based on natural food with plenty of greens.
+And additionally, take minerals, cordyceps, reishi, and turmeric to balance the acidity.
 As well as lots of lemon juice before sleeping and in the morning.

 While I much enjoyed this lifestyle, it is an inebriation, after all.
 And I was aware of the price I was paying.
 So I grew increasingly weary of having a habit in my life that cuts a substantial part of my life force.
 Physically.
 Emotionally.
 Financially.